Contact | Grief & Loss Resources

-A Resource that Raises and Donates Funds to Cancer Patients.
+A Resource that Raises and Donates Funds to Cancer Patients in Connecticut.

 TargetCancer promotes the development of lifesaving treatment protocols for rare cancers.
 TargetCancer directly supports initiatives at the forefront of cancer treatment by funding innovative research, fostering collaborations, and raising awareness among scientists, clinicians, and patients.